-Robert Powell to Star in Agatha Christie Theatre's BLACK COFFEE UK Tour, Beg.
-Jan 7
+Robert Powell Stars in Agatha Christie Theatre's BLACK COFFEE UK Tour, Beg.
+Today

 The Agatha Christie Theatre Company is delighted to announce that one of Britain's most instantly recognisable actors Robert Powell is to star as Hercule Poirot in a new production of her first ever play Black Coffee.

 The diminutive Belgian detective is set to get "the little grey cells" working in the latest production from the celebrated crime collective as the UK-wide tour opens at the Theatre Royal, Windsor today, January 7th 2014.

 Robert Powell has received multiple awards and a BAFTA nomination for his portrayal of 'Jesus' in Franco Zefferelli's Jesus of Nazareth.
 Robert went on to star in numerous film hits including 39 Steps, Four Feathers and Shaka Zulu.
 His extensive stage performances include: Alan Bennett's Single Spies, Keith Waterhouse's Jeffrey Bernard is Unwell and Oscar Wilde's The Picture of Dorian Gray.

 Robert is supported by a heavy-weight cast including Agatha Christie Company regulars: LIZA GODDARD, star of such TV hits as Bergerac and the long-running Give Us A Clue, GARY MAVERS who is best known for playing heart-throb doctor Andrew Attwood in Peak Practice and BEN NEALON, perhaps best loved for his role as Capt Forsythe in the ITV drama Soldier Soldier.